Full course description

-Anxiety can be at a variety of levels from quite normal levels to debilitating.
-It is becoming a priority in today’s education climate to understand how to support anxious students and this learning events will provide you with practical knowledge that you can apply immediately, empowering educators and students.
+Anxiety can be at a variety of levels, from quite normal levels to debilitating.
+It is becoming a priority in today’s education climate to understand how to support anxious students.
+This learning event will provide you with practical knowledge that you can apply immediately, empowering educators and students.

 - understanding of how anxiety present in students

 - understanding of the impacts of anxiety on learning and the science of anxiety in a user-friendly way

 - greater knowledge about triggers that may increase anxiety in a school context and how to adapt the environment to support anxious students

 - strategies to assist the student to learn about anxiety, in order to help themselves.

 A thriving mental health can make the world of difference and it’s Emma-Rose’s passion to work in this space.

 Emma-Rose loves the variety in her role.
 To highlight her areas of practice, she currently: